glepnir/DailyTasks/README.md

 A simple go web app without framework
 # Why do this

-Help beginners learn How to use standard library build a web app
-DailyTasks operations on the database are transaction-based.
+This App can help people use standard library build a web app who is golang beginner DailyTasks operations  the database by golang database/sql provide transaction

 this project is developing！！！